Caer Drewyn: The site

 Caer Drewyn is the most southerly hillfort in the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty.
-It is situated on the spur of a hill between Llangollen and Corwen, just above the confluence of the River Dee and the River Alwen.
+It is situated on the spur of a hill between Llangollen and Corwen, commanding the valley junction and fertile plain at the confluence of the River Dee and the River Alwen.

+The main entrance is at the summit, and the site slopes to the west.
 The earliest structure was a small enclosure built against a natural rock outcrop.
 Today this structure is only visible as the remains of a grass-covered bank.
-A later, larger fortress was surrounded by a dry-stone wall, and does not have the earthen ramparts of other local hillforts.
+A later, larger fortress was surrounded by a dry-stone wall, probably derived from the abundant scree in the area, and does not have the earthen ramparts of other local hillforts.
+It may have been built in sections by gangs; the eastern rampart shows lengths of smaller and of larger stones.
+The smooth outer face of the wall may have stood some 4.6 metres above its base, with a walkway 1.5 metres wide at the top.
+The rampart has collapsed and the smooth outer face of the wall is now visible in only one small spot.

 The area of the site is about three hectares.
 There are two in-turned entrances, one at the highest point, with the possible remains of a guardhouse beside it, and the other on the west side adjoining the remains of a rectangular building.
 There is a further enclosure outside that contains stone foundations of what may have been a hut platform.